aurelienkrieger/generating-images-machine-learning/1-enter_the_latent_space/conditioning.md

 ## Other conditionings

 The text prompt is not the only way a Stable Diffusion model can be conditioned.
-Both a text prompt and a depth image are used to condition the depth-to-image model.
-ControlNet conditions the noise predictor with detected outlines, human poses, etc, and achieves excellent controls over image generations.
+ControlNet for instance conditions the noise predictor with detected outlines, human poses, etc, and achieves excellent controls over image generations.
 We will discuss this in the section [3 – Image Compositing 📐](../3–image_compositing/README.md)

 ## References